Weeping Mary, Texas: Geography

 Weeping Mary is located at the intersection of Texas State Highway 21 and Farm to Market Road 2907, 18 mi west of Rusk and 6.5 mi southwest of Alto in southern Cherokee County.

 Education

 The community founded a local school for their children in 1896 and had a record of 40 pupils.
 It was still operational in the 1930s.
-It closed after the American Civil War.
 Students living in Weeping Mary are within the Alto Independent School District.